-Model pseudo-Anosov flows are defined by some combinatorial data (essentially, the data of some fat graphs and Dehn surgery coefficients; see section 6.1 for more details) and some parameters $\lambda_i$ (one for each Seifert piece $P_i$ ).
-A nice corollary of Theorem D' is that, up to isotopic equivalence, the model flows actually do not depend on the choice of the $\lambda_i$ 's, nor on the choice of the selection of the particular gluing map between the model periodic pieces.
+Model pseudo-Anosov flows are defined by some combinatorial data (essentially, the data of some fat graphs and Dehn surgery coefficients; see section 6.1 for more details) and some parameter $\lambda$ .
+A nice corollary of Theorem D' is that, up to isotopic equivalence, the model flows actually do not depend on the choice of $\lambda$ , nor on the choice of the selection of the particular glueing map between the model periodic pieces.